wayfair/wayfair.github.io/src/docs/open-source-metrics/index.md

 ## Discovery

 GitHub provides [insights](https://help.github.com/articles/about-repository-graphs/#traffic) to project traffic, including total page views, unique visitors, referring sites, and popular content.
-If you'd like to track these over time, GitHub provides a reasonable vizualization.
-You could also track discoverability in specific places.
+If you'd like to track these over time, GitHub provides a reasonable visualization.
+You could also track how discoverable your project is.
 Google PageRank, for example, may give a better idea of how your project's website is progressing.
 An important thing to keep in mind: [contributors are not the whole story](https://opensource.com/business/16/6/pirate-metrics) when it comes to how "discoverable" or "successful" your project may be.

 ## Retention